-- 1. Frontage: Every building lot shall have at least 200 feet of frontage. - 2.
-Setbacks: - a.
-Front: Each structure shall be setback at least 30 feet from the front lot line. - b.
-Side and Rear: Each structure shall be at least 20 feet from side and rear lot lines.
-In the case of a corner lot, the side distance shall be increased to 30 feet on the side bordering the frontage. - 3.
-Land Area: Each building lot shall have at least 80,000 square feet. - 4.
-Site Coverage: No more than seventy-five percent (75%) of the gross area of any lot may be occupied by structures and impervious surfaces.
+- w.
+Telecommunication towers and co-location of telecommunication facilities on existing towers or structures which are in compliance with Section 1900 and subject to Planning Board review and approval under the Non-Residential Site Plan regulations - 503.00 Lot Requirements - 503.01 Frontage.
+Every building lot shall have at least 150 feet of frontage. - 503.02 Setbacks: - a.
+Front.
+Each structure shall be setback at least 30 feet from the front lot line. - b.
+Side and Rear.
+Each structure shall be at least 15 feet from side and rear lot lines.
+In the case of a corner lot, the side distance shall be increased to 25 feet on the side bordering the frontage. - 503.03 Land Area.
+Each building lot shall be at least one (1) acre. - 503.04 Site Coverage.
+No more than seventy-five percent (75%) of the gross area of any lot may be occupied by structures and impervious surfaces.
 Commercial buildings, structures and parking areas in existence as of March 12, 1996 that exceed the permitted lot coverage within the district may be maintained at, or rebuilt to, the existing level.
-Any increase in impervious area will not be permitted.
+Any increase in impervious area will not be permitted. - 503.05 Building Height.
+Except for structures not intended for human occupation (such as chimneys, water towers, and church spires), maximum building height is 35 feet.

-ARTICLE V: RESIDENTIAL-AGRICULTURAL DISTRICT
+600.00 RESIDENTIAL-AGRICULTURAL DISTRICT